mattyv18/CSAS26_INTRO_PYTHON/Index.md

 - Created using `()`
 - Very similar to a list, but elements inside cannot be changed or be added (immutability)
-  - This means that for any change, a new tuple has to be created
+  - This means that for any change made to the tuple, a new tuple will be created
 - Accessing items is similar to a list.
 - Methods: `len(x)`, `x.count("a")`, `x.index()`
+  - Cannot use most methods of list on Tuple

 ---